BigOokie/skycoin-slides/skycoin-slides/consumer/skycoin.skywire.md

 ### Speed

+Note:
-Note: We’ve all experienced the network delays, outages and throttling that go hand in hand with current ISPs.
-Skywire’s protocol is based on software-defined networking, which will make the outdated and inefficient  “hot-potato” packet routing a thing of the past.
+We've all experienced the network delays, outages and throttling that go hand in hand with current ISPs.
+Skywire's protocol is based on software-defined networking, which will make the outdated and inefficient “hot-potato” packet routing a thing of the past.
 Skywire supports channel bonding which provides unmatched speed and reliability.
 The ability to connect to multiple nodes at once drastically increases throughput and redundancy, democratizing previously difficult use cases.

 ---
 <!-- .slide: data-background="../../img/privacy.svg" data-background-size="30%" data-background-position="10% 50%" -->